opencv/opencv/modules/core/doc/clustering.rst

     :param criteria: The algorithm termination criteria, that is, the maximum number of iterations and/or the desired accuracy.
 The accuracy is specified as ``criteria.epsilon``.
 As soon as each of the cluster centers moves by less than ``criteria.epsilon`` on some iteration, the algorithm stops.

-    :param attempts: Flag to specify the number of times the algorithm is executed using different initial labelings.
+    :param attempts: Flag to specify the number of times the algorithm is executed using different initial labellings.
 The algorithm returns the labels that yield the best compactness (see the last function parameter).

+    :param rng: CvRNG state initialized by RNG().

     :param flags: Flag that can take the following values: